 Identity Theft and Imposter Claims

 Identity theft is a growing problem affecting millions of people and their livelihoods.
-Identity theft in the UI program can occur when someone uses another person’s personal identifying information to file a UI “imposter claim” and illegally obtain UI benefits.
+UI identity theft occurs when you use someone else’s personal identifying information to file a UI imposter claim and illegally obtain UI benefits.

 If you think that someone has filed a UI claim in your name, visit Reporting Fraud

 You can also call our toll-free Fraud Hotline at 1-800-229-6297.